 The Ethereum Blockchain is ideal for this certificate as it offers secure, transparent, and independent documentation of certification management systems.
 Once stored, anyone can access the relevant information ensuring efficient processes and user convenience during audits.

-Digital certificates are a blockchain trend 2021, as they prevent misuse and provide consumers and partners with security for future business relationships.
+Digital Certificates are a Blockchain Trend in 2023, as they prevent misuse and provide consumers and partners with security for future business relationships.

 2. Blockchain for Digital Central Bank Currency